Why can your cat have Intolerances?

 If your cat has some symptoms that have not been diagnosed it is possible that it’s suffering from an intolerance?
 It is very common that people have food intolerances.
 If humans have sensitive to some food and items, why your cat would not?.
 An intolerance is a body reaction, in most cases to food, but there are also some other items such as wool or dust that can also cause an adverse reaction.
 Some allergens can be found in our home and environment in general as well as artificial allergens may all affect the health of your cat.
 As a result your feline may be missing out on a better quality of life.

 Find out if your cat reacts to a certain item such as food or artificial that may trigger a reaction in your feline pet.
-The cat test will analyse 44 food and 29 non-food items such as milk, dates and dust amongst others.
+The cat test will analyse 148 food and 52 non-food such as milk, dates and dust amongst others.
 The test will indicate which foods or other allergens are causing a reaction and therefore should be avoided:

 Why you should test your cat for any sensitivity and intolerances?